 The celebrations start in the church square with the priest’s blessing of the riders, who afterward parade along the village main street up to the sanctuary of Saint Constantine 2 km away introduced by a local folklore band.
 The sanctuary rests on a tiny hill overlooking the beautiful Lake Omodeo.
 The small church is busy with pilgrims all year, and this is largely visible as its inside walls are clothed with pictures and vows of faithful asking the saint to heal, help and give assistance in any way.

-Here is a small video of the horse in Sedilo.
+Here is a small video of S’Ardia horse race in Sedilo.